Why Should YOU Do A Placement Year?

 As I was ushered out of the room, Ingrid, the next interviewee was ushered forward, fresh from her year on placement at Intel.

-Ingrid had 12 months of industry experience.
-Ingrid had worked on important, interesting projects as part of her placement.
+Ingrid had 12 months of industry experience working in different departments at Intel.
+Ingrid had worked on important, interesting projects as part of her placement, like any other employee.
 Ingrid talked through her CV, described the duties she performed, and sang about her successes as an Intel placement student.
 Ingrid had even been invited to a birthday party that the interviewer was attending.

 Ingrid had a CV that not only secured her an interview, but gave her a platform to smash said interview.